karma-runner/karma/docs/dev/05-plugins.md

 - user NPM keywords `karma-plugin`, `karma-preprocessor`

 ## Crazier stuff
 Karma is assembled by Dependency Injection and a plugin is just an additional DI module (see [node-di] for more), that can be loaded by Karma.
-Therefore it can asks for pretty much any Karma component and interact with it.
+Therefore it can ask for pretty much any Karma component and interact with it.
 There are couple of plugins that do more interesting stuff like this, check out [karma-closure], [karma-intellij], [karma-dart].

 [karma-jasmine]: https://github.com/karma-runner/karma-jasmine